-For stream-related impacts that involve more than 200 linear feet of stream disturbance, the applicant should submit detailed plan and profile drawings along with the application (see draft Stream Mitigation Guidelines on web site below.
+For stream-related impacts that involve more than 300 linear feet of stream impact, the applicant should submit detailed plan and profile drawings along with the application (see draft Stream Mitigation Guidelines on web site below.
 Impacts in streams or lakes designated as Special Use Waters require an individual WQC and special attention should be paid to the sediment and erosion control plan.
-For more information, see http://water.nr.state.ky.us/wq/ wqcertification/index.htm.
+For more information, see http://water.ky.gov/permitting/wqcert.

-APPENDIX E Floodplain Construction Permits
+Floodplain Construction Permits